Social Security and Cost of Living Adjustments (COLA)

 Under congressional legislation, Social Security benefits have been indexed for inflation since 1973.
 During the first few years, legislation was required for each adjustment.
 As of 1975, adjustments for cost of living are made automatically.
 During periods of positive inflation, Social Security retirement benefits increase to reflect rising costs.

 Inflation protection is designed not to increase the standard of living of a Social Security beneficiary but to maintain the purchasing power of income benefits over time.
-For example, assuming a modest 3 percent inflation rate, a person's income would need to increase over 80 percent from age 65 to age 85 just to maintain a consistent standard of living.
-If inflation were 4 percent, that income would have to more than double during those 20 years to keep the same purchasing power.
+For example, assuming a modest 3% inflation rate, a person's income would need to increase over 80% from age 65 to age 85 just to maintain a consistent standard of living.
+If inflation were 4%, that income would have to more than double during those 20 years to keep the same purchasing power.

 How the COLA Is Determined

 A specific formula drives the determination of the COLA.
 The calculation is based on the third quarter increase in the Consumer Price Index (CPI-W) as measured by the Department of Labor's Bureau of Labor Statistics.
 If there is an increase in the CPI-W compared to the third quarter in the previous year, a COLA will be made.
 If there is no increase, there's no COLA.

 A new COLA is announced each year, typically during the month of October.
 Any adjustment will apply to benefits paid beginning in December for the subsequent year.